YasserHassan03/RISCV-CPU/personal statements/Kishok.md

 The control unit top module is responsible for tying together the 2 main components that make up the control unit: the main decoder and the ALU decoder.
 This module was fairly simple to design since there are only 2 internal wires linking everything together.

 ## Memory Top
+The memory top file is used to group together the store, load and data memories in order to clean up the design, make it more modular for simpler testing and a more organised final CPU top level design.
+This was done in order to make the function of the CPU easier to understand for the rest of the team to improve efficiency in implementation.

 ## CPU Top Level Design

 ## Testbench Program

+## Testing

+## Reflections

+##